Salted or Unsalted Butter

 - Is there a visible difference in the batches?

 - Have your family do a taste test but don’t tell them what you did to each recipe.
 Just tell them to give their honest opinion on which one they like.

 Who knows, they may like the one with the extra salt the best.
 They may like the unsalted one the best.
 Who knows, they might prefer the one with salted butter with no additional salt added.
 The point is we all have different preferences so you need to decide what you like.

 Can you freeze butter?

 Do you still have questions?
-You can always look up the manufacture that makes the butter you use.
-Like I use Land O Lakes so I looked up their phone number so I can call and ask questions about salted or unsalted butter, the self life of butter, and how to freeze butter.
+You can always look up the manufacturer that makes the butter you use.
+Like I use Land O Lakes so I looked up their phone number so I can call and ask questions about salted or unsalted butter, the self-life of butter, and how to freeze butter.
 They are nice and very helpful!